Publications

 Integrated Pest Management Strategies

-Once a rootworm problem field is confirmed, the decision on an appropriate management strategy will depend on field history, species composition of the infestation, the presence/absence of localized resistance problems, and both financial and agronomic constraints.
+Once a rootworm problem is confirmed, choosing the appropriate management strategy will depend on field history, species composition of the pest population, the presence/absence of localized resistance problems, financial and agronomic constraints.
 The benefits and limitations of various IPM strategies are discussed below.

 Natural Control

-Beneficial insects and related organisms that prey on or parasitize corn rootworm eggs, larvae or pupae include ground beetles, rove beetles, ants, mites, spiders and centipedes.
+Beneficial insects and related organisms that prey on or parasitize eggs, larvae or pupae of corn rootworms include ground beetles, rove beetles, ants, mites, spiders and centipedes.
 Spiders are capable of preying on adult corn rootworm beetles.
 These beneficial organisims are generally not effective in reducing rootworm populations below damaging levels.
 However, preserving beneficial organisms can enhance the impact of other tactics.

 Cultural Control

-Crop rotation is the No. 1 strategy for managing corn rootworm populations because it disrupts the year-to-year availability of corn, their primary host plant.
-Crop rotation also can help slow the development of resistance to other control tactics.
+Crop rotation is the No. 1 strategy for managing corn rootworm populations because it disrupts the year-to-year availability of corn, the pests’ primary host plant.
+Crop rotation also can help slow the development of resistance to other control strategies.

-NDSU Extension encourages crop rotation with nonhost crops, such as soybean, flax, sunflower, or wheat.
+NDSU Extension encourages crop rotation with nonhost crops, such as soybeans, flax, sunflowers or wheat.
 Corn rootworms mainly depend on corn as a food plant, and larvae usually will starve to death on all but a few noncorn plants.
-As such, crop rotation with nonhost crops can effectively break the link of the corn rootworm life cycle.
+As such, crop rotation can break the weak link of the corn rootworm life cycle.

 Northern and western rootworm populations have adapted to crop rotation systems; however, each has adapted by a different mechanism.